zuri-training/TeamEmu/README.md

 # Project Title
 My Content Management System (CMS)
 ## Project Description
+A  content management system (CMS) is a piece of software which provides website authoring,collaboration and administration tools that help users with little knowledge of programming languages to create and manage website content.
 A platform that allows users spin up a basic website,manage content,create, edit and publish sites.
 ## Technologies Used:
 _**HTML**